“If you reject the food, ignore the customs, fear the religion and avoid the people, you might better stay at home.” – James Michener”

 But we were still grateful to Chachaji and it was only because of him and his helpers, we did not freeze to death that night (ok, I am being dramatic again).He even arranged fuel for us the next day.
 He made sure that he fed us properly throughout our time there and their kindness is something we will definitely never forget.

 P.s: Chachaji means uncle in Hindi.
 Chandrataal Lake is a gorgeous place but the journey there is hectic.
+You cannot camp next to the Chandrataal Lake just like the camps at Pangong lake but camping under the stars is equally surreal.

 Who said Israelis are not friendly?